 - mandatory reporting to child protection authorities;

-- reporting to other regulatory authorities or government departments.
+- reporting to other regulatory authorities or government departments; and,

-7.4.1 The entity provides cultural safety training to equip relevant personnel to create culturally safe environments for Aboriginal and Torres Strait Islander children and children from culturally and linguistically diverse backgrounds.
+7.5.1 Cultural safety training is provided to equip personnel to create culturally safe environments for Aboriginal and Torres Strait Islander people.

 7.5.2 Training is provided to relevant personnel to equip them with the knowledge and understanding of diverse cultural backgrounds and how to create safe environments for people from these groups.

 Find definitions of key terms used throughout the Standards in our glossary